himynameisjonas/gkeep-matlistan/README.md

 ## Getting Started

-1. Clone the repository to your local machine.
+1. Create a docker-compose.yml file and copy the contents of the [docker-compose.yml](https://github.com/himynameisjonas/gkeep-matlistan/blob/main/docker-compose.yml) file into it.

 2. Create a file named `.env` in the root directory and provide the necessary environment variables.
 The required variables are:
     - `MATLISTAN_EMAIL`: The email address associated with your Matlistan account.